-The fault of a person who is not a party to the lawsuit because of a release has to be taken into account in assessing responsibility among those who remain subject to liability, as well as that of the claimant.
-There are two types of released persons.
-Those who receive a release from the claimant under Section 8 and those who are immune from tort liability under workers' compensation laws but nonetheless have a lien or right of subrogation when an employee has been injured on the job and has a tort action against a third party.
-In this situation, the employer or workers' compensation insurer is treated under Section 9 just as if a release had been obtained from the employee when compensation benefits are paid to that employee.
+In addition to the fault of a claimant, the fault of a person who is not a party to the lawsuit because of a release has to be taken into account in assessing responsibility among those who remain subject to liability to the claimant.
+Under the Act, there are two possible types of released persons: those who receive a release from the claimant under Section 8 and, if the adopting jurisdiction chooses to do so, those who are immune from tort liability under workers' compensation laws but nonetheless have a lien or right of subrogation when an employee has been injured on the job and has a tort action against a third party.
+In the latter situation, the employer or workers' compensation insurer is treated under Section 9 just as if a release had been obtained from the employee when compensation benefits are paid to that employee.

 The definition of "responsibility" is an attempt to employ one term throughout the Act that is neutral on the issue regarding the type of conduct for which liability may be imposed and which should be compared under the Act.
-As indicated at the outset of this comment, an adopting jurisdiction is still free to determine, through judicial decisions or other legislation, which types of conduct should be compared, be it negligent or intentional, or that which gives rise to strict liability.
+As indicated above, an adopting jurisdiction is still free to determine, through judicial decisions or other legislation, which types of conduct should be compared, be it negligent, intentional, or the type of conduct on which strict liability is based.